prarthanas2613/genai-legal-contract-assistant/README.md

 # GenAI Legal Assistant for Indian SMEs

 This project is a GenAI-powered legal contract analysis platform designed to help small and medium business owners understand complex legal contracts.
+This project uses only open-source models and does not rely on OpenAI or paid APIs.

 ## Features
 - Contract type classification